-Scope: Electricity for the Maltese Islands is provided by Enemalta Corporation, the state-owned energy utility, which currently operates two power stations: Marsa (MPS) and Delimara (DPS), with a total installed electrical capacity of 720 MW, provided by a mix of conventional steam units, gas turbines and a new combined cycle diesel engines block at DPS.
-According to plans, MPS is expected to be progressively shut down during 2013 and 2014, and a 200 MW submarine interconnection to the European grid, to be finally commissioned and handed over to Enemalta.
+Scope: Electricity for the Maltese Islands is provided by Enemalta Corporation, the state-owned energy utility, which as of 2013 operated two power stations: Marsa (MPS) and Delimara (DPS), with a total installed electrical capacity of 720 MW, provided by a mix of conventional steam units, gas turbines and a new combined cycle diesel engines block at DPS.
+In March 2015 MPS has been shut down and put on cold standby, pending final decommissioning, while in April 2015 a 200 MW submarine interconnection to the European grid has been inaugurated commissioned and handed over to Enemalta.
 Enemalta carried out an air dispersion modelling study for DPS in 2011 as part of the IPPC obligations.
 However, the revised Delimara IPPC permit requires that this dispersion model is updated to reflect changes in the combustion plants and the installation of the cable interconnector.
 This study is a 2-stage process re-assessing, using dispersion models, the likelihood of current and future emissions from DPS causing exceedances of the limit and/or target values as established in the Ambient Air Quality Regulations of 2010 (Legal Notice 478, 2010), and to assess the likelihood of such emissions causing exceedances of any applicable guideline values for vanadium, especially but not limited to the most sensitive receptor(s) in the prevailing wind direction within a 15 km radius.